galvandaniel/sand-sim/README.md

 - 4 - Steam
 - 5 - Fire

-Holding LEFT CONTROL enables changing brush size when scrolling the mouse.
+Holding L-CTRL enables changing brush size when scrolling the mouse wheel.

 The panel in the topleft represents your currently selected element.